My father passed away three years ago.

 Dad kept largely to himself.
 He didn’t get to know his granddaughter as well as he could have, and they never shared family life as adults.
 I’m not repeating that mistake with my granddaughter.

-In 2013, I learned that I have a double helping of the gene which is associated with Alzheimer’s Disease.
-APOE4 is a vulnerability, not always your destiny, and there are people with those genes who never develop Alzheimer’s.
-Researchers are learning more about the solutions, but we already know about eating right, exercising, and getting good sleep.
+A family history of Alzheimer’s is a vulnerability, not always your destiny.
+There are people with susceptible genomes who never develop dementia.
+Researchers are learning more about the solutions but we already know about eating right, exercising, and getting good sleep.

-That genetic warning is just one more memento mori telling me what we’ve known for millennia: tempus fugit and carpe diem.
+That family history is just one more memento mori telling me what we’ve known for millennia: tempus fugit and carpe diem.

 I’m very glad that I have the financial independence to live my best life for as long as I can, no matter what risk factors I have.